 This morning, dock at Donji Milanovac, where a short drive takes you to the impressive LEPENSKI VIR EXHIBITION CENTER, which houses area archaeological artifacts and has unique views of the Danube Gorge.
 Return to your ship before lunch, then cruise what must surely be the most spectacular scenery of the dramatic IRON GATES gorge, a narrow and formerly very dangerous passage dividing Europe’s Alps in the northwest from the Carpathians in the southeast and forming a natural border between Serbia and Romania.
 (B,L,D)Day 19 Excursion to Veliko Târnovo, Bulgaria & Arbanassi–Rousse.

 The ancient Bulgarian capital of Veliko Târnovo is a comfortable ride from the Danube.
 Situated on three hills surrounding the Yantra River, the city was a natural fortress with ancient stone houses clinging to the steep slopes.
-One of the oldest towns in Bulgaria (dating back to 4300 BC), the oldest part is Tsarevets Hill, home of the Royal Fortress, palaces, and the PATRIARCH’S CHURCH.
+One of the oldest towns in Bulgaria (dating back to 4300 BC), the oldest part is Tsarevets Hill, home of the ROYAL FORTRESS and the Patriarchs Church.
 With your Local Guide, discover this town that played an important role in Bulgaria’s history.
 Then, journey to Arbanassi.
 Founded in the 15th century, the historic village is best known for its examples of Bulgarian Revival architecture and its ETHNOGRAPHICAL MUSEUM, a 400-year-old house preserved as a museum.
 Visit the CHURCH OF THE NATIVITY, one of the oldest churches in Arbanassi, and see its outstanding collection of frescoes.
 Rejoin your ship in Rousse, Bulgaria’s largest inland port.
 If you do not wish to participate in the full-day excursion, remain on board and relax, then join a GUIDED TOUR of Rousse this afternoon.
-(B,L,D)Day 20 Tulcea, Romania.
+(B,L,D)Day 20 Cruising.

-From St. Gheorghe this morning, an excursion on small boats takes you into the DELTA, the best preserved of Europe’s deltas, hosting over 300 species of birds and 45 species of freshwater fish.
+From St. Gheorghe this morning, an excursion in small boats takes you into the DELTA, the best preserved of Europe’s deltas, hosting over 300 species of birds and 45 species of freshwater fish.
 From its source in the Black Forest to its delta at the Black Sea, the Danube is 2,845 kilometers long.
 The Km markings can be clearly seen on the river banks the length of the river.
 Enjoy a small celebration to mark Km “0”—the end of the Danube’s journey.
-This afternoon, relax as you sail to Cernavod?.
-(B,L,D)Day 22 Cernavod?.
+This afternoon, relax as you sail to Cernavodă.
+(B,L,D)Day 22 Cernavodă.
 Excursion to Constanta.

-This morning, dock in Cernavod?, a city at the western end of the 40-mile-long Black Sea Canal, the pride of communist achievement.
+This morning, dock in Cernavodă, a city at the western end of the 40-mile-long Black Sea Canal, the pride of communist achievement.
 You may choose to take an included full- or half-day excursion to Constanta on the Black Sea, the most important commercial center in Romania.
 A Local Guide shows you the city highlights, with a visit of the NATURAL HISTORY & ARCHAEOLOGICAL MUSEUM.
-Visit a WINERY at Murfatlar before returning to Cernavod? in the late afternoon.
+Visit a WINERY at Murfatlar before returning to Cernavodă in the late afternoon.
 Alternatively, you may want to relax on board in the morning and visit Constanta in the afternoon only.
 Sail overnight to Oltenita.
-(B,L,D)Day 23 Oltenita (Disembarkation)–Bucharest.
+(B,L,D)Day 23 Oltenita, Romania (Disembarkation)–Bucharest.

-A short drive from Oltenita is Bucharest, Romania’s lively capital.
+After breakfast this morning, say goodbye to your crew.
+Bucharest, Romania’s lively capital, is only a short drive from Oltenita.
 Its wide, tree-lined boulevards and Arc de Triomphe—built in 1922 to honor the bravery of Romanian soldiers who fought in WWI—have gained it the name “Paris of the East.”
-During the INCLUDED TOUR this afternoon, see the impressive Parliament Building, the second-largest building in the world after the Pentagon, and the Royal Palace Square, the scene of riots in 1989, which led to the collapse of the communist dictatorship.
+During the INCLUDED TOUR this afternoon, see the main sights including Royal Palace Square, the scene of riots in 1989, which led to the collapse of the communist dictatorship.
 In your free time, maybe stroll down Calea Victoriei (Victory Avenue), Bucharest’s most historic street.
 Built in 1692, today it is lined with shops, museums, churches, restaurants, cafés, and fine houses.
 (B)Day 24 Bucharest.